davetron5000/naildrivin5.com/_posts/2017-10-02-wtf-is-a-webpack.md

 link: https://what-problem-does-it-solve.com/webpack/index.html
 ---

-In writing [my latest book][1], I struggled with the JavaScript module bundler ecosystem, in particular Webpack.
-There are many
-(many) blog posts telling you how to set it up that all amount to “Don't ask questions, just put this JSON in your project.”
+In writing my latest book, I struggled with the JavaScript module bundler ecosystem, in particular Webpack.
+There are many (many) blog posts telling you how to set it up that all amount to “Don't ask questions, just put this JSON in your project.”
 I hate that.
 I need to know why things work and what is _required_ to get something to function.